amcharts/amcharts-wp/readme.txt

 Let's keep the footprint small ;)

+= Can I insert a chart directly from my PHP code rather than shortcode? =

+Yes.
+Use the following PHP code:

+`<?php amcharts_insert( $chart_id ); ?>`

+Or, you can retrieve the chart object using following function:

+`<?php amcharts_get( $chart_id ); ?>`

+This will return an object with the following properties:

+*   title - a chart title
+*   post - a reference to original WP post object
+*   resources - a list of resource urls
+*   html - HTML code
+*   javascript - JavaScript code

 == Screenshots ==

 1. Plugin configuration.
 Either use amCharts-hosted free libraries or your own.
 Set default code per chart/map type.